-Q&A with WCA's Louiza Vick, WPA Agent
+Q & A with Louiza Vick, Agent at WPA

 ABOUT LOUIZA: Louiza Vick, from St. Petersburg, Russia, earned her bachelor's degree from USC's School of Cinematic Arts.
 She started her career working in commercial production for companies such as Anonymous Content, The Directors Bureau, and Caviar while serving as a development consultant at Sony Television International for the Russian programming division.
 In November 2008, she joined Paradigm’s Production Department and got her start learning the ropes of below-the-line representation.
 In April 2010, Worldwide Production Agency brought her onboard as an agent serving its roster in motion pictures.
 Moving swiftly, she expanded WPA’s client roster to include editors.
 In 2014, she was named as one of Variety’s Hollywood New Leaders.